carrotshniper21/paperview/README.md

 ## Build

-    make # NOTE: SDL2 is required
+    make

 ## Single Monitor Use

-    ./paperview FOLDER SPEED
+    ./paperview FOLDER

-A lower SPEED number will result in a faster frame rate.
 Only BMP files are supported.

 ## Multi Monitor Use

 Paperview supports any number of monitors with its dynamic parameter list:

-    ./paperview FOLDER SPEED X Y W H FOLDER SPEED X Y W H # ...
-And so on

-The values X, Y, W (width), H (height) are integers and represent a rectangle with pixel dimensions specifying where the wallpaper animation will be placed.
-For instance, with a 1366x768 monitor on the left and a 1920x1080 monitor on the right, the following command will animate the left monitor with a cat animation, and the right, a river animation:

-    ./paperview \
+    ./paperview FOLDER
-        ~/scenes/cat   5    0   0 1366  768 \
-        ~/scenes/river 5 1366   0 1928 1080

 ## Running Background Daemon